The exactness of a general Skoda complex: Introduction

-\textit{Acknowledgement.} I wish to thank Professor Robert Lazarsfeld for letting me know the question of the exactness of a Skoda complex with general plurisubharmonic functions, at an AIM workshop in August 2006.
-I also wish to thank Professor Lawrence Ein for his suggestion and encouragement to use the methods of \cite{Sk72} in the present setting.
-The author is also grateful to Kyungyong Lee for useful discussions and to Sebastien Boucksom for helpful answers to my questions on the openness conjecture. \\
+\textit{Acknowledgement.} The author would like to thank Professor Robert Lazarsfeld for informing him of the question of the exactness of a Skoda complex with general plurisubharmonic functions, at an AIM workshop in 2006.
+The author also thanks Professor Lawrence Ein for his suggestion and encouragement to use the methods of \cite{Sk72} in the present setting.
+The author is also grateful to Kyungyong Lee for useful discussions and to Sebastien Boucksom for helpful answers to some questions on the openness conjecture. \\